 The Windowseat continues to be a favorite of HMA visitors.
 When we showed it most recently, in early 2014 as part of Faces & Figures from the Permanent Collection, at the opening event we staged a tableau of live actors replicating this and a few other paintings; and later, a version of the tableau served as inspiration for one of Kate Worm's water color classes.
 (The children are real, but the dog is a stuffed toy.
 I know you were wondering.)

-This painting is part of the exhibit Woman Made that showcases works by women artists in the Museum's permanent collection.
-The show opened December 17, 2016 and runs through April 23, 2017.
+This painting was part of the exhibit Woman Made that showcased works by women artists in the Museum's permanent collection.
+The show opened December 17, 2016 and ran through April 23, 2017.